 Foreign Operations Appropriations Act for 2002.
-Continues Section 907 of the Freedom Support Act ban on aid to Azerbaijan, with the same exceptions as in 3 prior years.
+The House continues Section 907 of the Freedom Support Act ban on aid to Azerbaijan, with the same exceptions as in 3 prior years.
 (See U.S. Policy/Congress, above.)
 Of funds made available for the Southern Caucasus, 15% may be used for confidence-building measures (CBMs) and other activities in furtherance of the peaceful resolution of regional conflicts, including Nagorno Karabakh.
 Introduced and reported as an original measure on July 17, 2001.
 In H.Rept.
 107-142, the Committee directs that the remainder of the \$20 million in humanitarian aid initially provided in the FY1998 Act be immediately released for obligation.
 It reiterates that assistance to any Caucasus country should be proportional to its willingness to cooperate with the Minsk Group.
-The Committee supports CBMs, including strengthening compliance with the cease-fire, studying postconflict regional development, establishing a youth exchange program, and other collaborative initiatives.
+The Committee supports CBMs, including strengthening compliance with the ceasefire, studying post-conflict regional development, establishing a youth exchange program, and other collaborative initiatives.
 Passed in the House on July 24 by a vote of 381-46.
 Received in the Senate, referred to the Committee on Appropriations, ordered to be reported as an amendment in the nature of a substitute on July 26.
 S.Rept.
-107-58, September 4, 2001, also retains 907 with the same exceptions as in past years.
-On October 24, the Senate also passed the bill with the same exceptions to 907 as in the past few years.
-However, in its version, Section 599 allows the President to waive 907 if he determines and certifies that to do so is necessary to support U.S. efforts to counter terrorism, to support the operational readiness of the U.S. armed forces or coalition partners to counter terrorism, or is important to Azerbaijan's border security, and will not undermine efforts to negotiate a peaceful settlement between Armenia and Azerbaijan or be used for offensive purposes against Armenia.
+107-58, September 4, 2001, retains 907 with the same exceptions as in past years.
+The Senate passed the bill on October 24.
+However, it allows the President to waive 907 if he determines and certifies that to do so is necessary to support U.S. efforts to counter terrorism, to support the operational readiness of the U.S. armed forces or coalition partners to counter terrorism, or is important to Azerbaijan's border security, and will not undermine efforts to negotiate a peaceful settlement between Armenia and Azerbaijan or be used for offensive purposes against Armenia.
 The waiver authority may be exercised through December 31, 2002.